the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 All that remains is the universal property.
-If we translate this into our existing machinery, that means that $!x$ must be the universal functor equipped with natural transformation $\eta$; that is, for any other $K : \top \to \cC$ equipped with $\tau : K \circ \to D$, we have a unique natural transformation $\sigma : K \to !x$ that factorises
+If we translate this into our existing machinery, that means that $!x$ must be the universal functor equipped with a natural transformation $\eta$; that is, for any other $K : \top \to \cC$ equipped with $\tau : K \circ \to D$, we have a unique natural transformation $\sigma : K \to !x$ that factors
 $\tau$.
-This is a bit of a mouthful, so lets look at a diagram instead.
+This is a bit of a mouthful, so let's look at a diagram instead.

 ~~~{.quiver}
 \begin{tikzcd}